Practice Area

 Rights Private Employees Do Not Have

 Because public employers are state actors, public employees can assert constitutional rights against their employers that private-sector workers simply cannot bring.
 These constitutional protections operate independently of and in addition to the statutory protections (Title VII, ADA, FMLA, R.C.
 4112) that all employees have.
+The framework is well developed and the Sixth Circuit applies it actively in 2025-2026.

 Procedural Due Process and Loudermill